PhaserEditor2D/PhaserEditor2D-v3-docs/animations-editor/new-file-wizard.rst

 .. image:: ../images/animations-new-file-2.webp
     :alt: Select name and location.

-The file is created and opened ni the |AnimationsEditor|_.
+The file is created and opened in the |AnimationsEditor|_.

 In the majority of the cases, you want to add the animations file to an |AssetPackFile|_.
 To do this, select the file in the |FilesView|_ and the |InspectorView|_ will show you the option to add the animations to an |AssetPackFile|_: